spm/spm-docs/docs/tutorials/fmri/preprocessing/scripting.md

 We will now add a `for` loop around this script.
 This will tell SPM to perform the same operation on all datasets that we specify in our loop.

-The basic structure of a `for` loop in Matlab/Octave is:
+The basic structure of a `for` loop in MATLAB is:
 ```matlab
 for i = 1:10
     # your operations